RobertGrancsa/checker/README.md

 # Checker

-This checker is in it's first iteration.
+This checker is in it's second iteration.
 If you found any bugs and have features you would like me to add, or any QoL ideas, contact me and I'll try to implement them as soon as I can.